Use SVG as a CSS pseudo element

 Reference

-Change SVG fill color in or CSS | Stack Overflow
+Change SVG fill color in :before or :after CSS | Stack Overflow